bitcoinfacts/glacierprotocol.github.io/_docs/deposit/transfer-to-paper.md

         such as a "Secure Note" in [1Password](https://1password.com/) or a comparable password manager.
 Because the Cold Storage Information Page contains moderately-sensitive data, there are some privacy considerations with keeping and electronic copy of it.
-See the Sensitive Data subsection for details.
+See the [Sensitive Data subsection of the Preface](../../preparation/preface/) for details.
     1. Print *N* copies of the
         <span class="warning">Cold Storage Information Page</span>.
     1. Shut down the computer.
 (It has a camera, and you will be working with critically sensitive data in a moment.)
-1. Prepare <span class="danger">Cold Storage Information Packets</span>
+1. Prepare <span class="danger">Cold Storage Information Packets</span>:
     1. Put each <span class="danger">handwritten private key page</span> along
     with one <span class="warning">Cold Storage Information Page</span> in its own opaque envelope.
 While this obviously won't deter a determined